$2 and 7 Minute Creamy Scrambled Eggs

 Cost per serving ~ $2

 Got to give credit, where credit is due.
 This recipe is inspired by Kenji Lopez-Alt’s scrambled egg recipe from his awesome book The Food Lab.
-If you’re looking to learn more about the “why” behind your favorite dishes, feel like being inspired by more delicious food or check out his scrambled egg recipes, I highly recommend checking it out.
+If you’re looking to learn more about the “why” behind your favorite dishes, feel like being inspired by more delicious food or want check out his scrambled egg recipes, I highly recommend getting this book.
 While talking about giving credit, there is no such thing as a truly original recipe on this blog or in the world.
 Everything you see/read is inspired by someone and their version of creativity in the kitchen.
 For that reason, take this recipe, try it out, make it your own and share it forward.
 You don’t need to re-invent the wheel.
-The more people sharing awesome, healthy, un-original recipes with their personal touch, the better off the world will be!
+The more people share awesome, healthy, un-original recipes with their personal touch, the better off the world will be!